abhisheksubbu/abhisheksubbu.github.io/_posts/2020-06-15-salesforce-azure-devops.md

         <version>44.0</version>
     </Package>
     ```
+5. Create a folder named "buildfiles" using the following command
+    ``` bash
+    mkdir buildfiles
+    ```
+5. Paste the **server.key** inside the buildfiles folder
 9. Execute the following command in terminal/command prompt.
 This will retrieve all the metadata from your SF org to the project folder in metadata format.
 Please do replace the xxx@xxx.com to your salesforce org username.
     ``` bash
     sfdx force:mdapi:retrieve -r retrieved -k manifest/package.xml -w 10 -u xxx@xxx.com
     ```
-10. Unzip the retrieved metadata zip file into a folder named "retrieved".
+10. Unzip the retrieved metadata zip file into a folder named "retrieved". (**Note** that this unzip command may not work in Windows OS.
+So manually unzip.)
     ``` bash
     unzip retrieved/unpackaged.zip -d retrieved
     ```